 - Being in nature is also scientifically proven to raise mood and lower stress and its free!

 Do you ever have new ideas or career passions and forget about them a day later or do you think they are too silly to push forward with?
 Do you think that creativity is unimportant in your life?
 When is the last time you were really curious about something?

 One of my greatest icons is Leonardo Di Vinci.
 A few years ago, I read the book How to think like Leonardo Di Vinci and learned some valuable tips on the art of creativity.
+This comes naturally in many people (in ayurveda, the Vata type personalities can be very creative).
 I also had the pleasure of visiting the Di Vinci Museum in Florence recently and seeing some of his ‘out-of-the-box ideas and inventions.
 He was not afraid to daydream and captured many of his ideas as drawings.
-Nature inspired him, especially the movement of butterflies and what makes them fly.

 What being Creative can do for you: